WeiHongLee/Learning-to-impute/Regression/README.md

 Download the dataset from https://github.com/tomasjakab/imm/.
 Unzip and place the whole dataset folder in ./data/

 ### Train
-Train the option1 by 250 labeled data of CIFAR-10 dataset:
+Train the option1 by 1% of labeled data of AFLW dataset:

 ```
 python train-Ours-option1.py --gpu <gpu_id> --n-labeled 0.01 --out alfwOpt1@0.01